Small-Bodies-Node/catch-apis/README.md

 - Environment variables are set in `.env` that you create by copying and editing the `.env-template` file
 - To launch the app in production, you need to have running:
   - the flask application server itself with gunicorn launched with `_gunicorn_manager`
-  - A `redis-server` instance; the script `_redis_manager` will let you install/start/stop/restart a redis instance
+  - a `redis-server` instance; the script `_redis_manager` will let you install/start/stop/restart a redis instance
-  - workers to process the queued tasks launched with `_workers_manager`; this script uses pm2 under the hood, so you need to have node installed with a global `pm2` package
+  - workers to process the queued tasks launched with `_workers_manager`; this script uses `pm2` under the hood, so you need to have node installed with a global `pm2` package
   - a web server to proxy-pass http requests to the gunicorn workers; we use apache
   - postgres DB